agraef/purr-data-intro/Purr-Data-Intro.md

 ### Install classic Pd-l2ork alongside Purr Data

 On Linux there are some situations where you may want to run *both* classic Pd-l2ork and Purr Data on the same system.
 This may be useful, e.g., if you need some feature of Pd-l2ork like its K12 mode which hasn't been ported to Purr Data yet.
-In order to do this, you need one of the JGU packages of Purr Data (see "Where to Get It" above).
+In order to do this, you need one of the JGU packages of Purr Data (see [Where to Get It] above).
 These will install into a separate directory (normally `/opt/purr-data`) so that the pathnames of the binaries and libraries in the package do not clash with those from a classic Pd-l2ork installation under `/usr`.
 The desktop icons will be named differently as well, and a symbolic link named `purr-data` will be created in the `/usr/bin` directory.
 The link points to `/opt/purr-data/bin/pd-l2ork` and lets you run Purr Data from the command line without having to specify the full path to the executable.
 Last but not least, the JGU packages have also been patched up so that they use a separate `.purr-data` configuration directory in your home directory instead of Pd-l2ork's `.pd-l2ork` folder, so that the two programs can happily coexist.

 ### Installing externals